psas/procedure-book/02-LaunchTowerComputer.markdown

    power switch is the illuminated red switch located above the fuse holder, *not* the one labeled "OFF/ON".)

-TODO: pick one of the following two item clusters
-1. Look for lights on devices to indicate operation
-  * L7/L8/L9 should be flashing
-  * L2/L6 should light
-  * Note: if no lights – immediately turn off power and troubleshoot

 1. Verify that the following power-related indicator lights are
     illuminated:
   * LTC power switch